-- Prof Jean-François Manzoni Independent Chairman
+- Mr Shirish Apte Independent Chairman (Chairmanship from 19 April 2024)

 - Mr Danny Teoh

 Non-Executive and

 Non-Independent Member

-- Mr Till Vestring Independent Member

-- Mr Tham Sai Choy (from 1 January 2024) Independent Member
+- Mr Olivier Blum Independent Member (from 15 May 2024) - Mr Tham Sai Choy Independent Member

-- Mr Shirish Apte (from 1 January 2024) Independent Member

 The NC is responsible for making recommendations to the Board on board appointments, overseeing the Board and senior management's succession and leadership development plans and conducting annual review of board diversity, board size, board independence, and directors' commitments.
+The NC meets four times a year and as warranted by particular circumstances.

-The detailed terms of reference of the NC are disclosed on page 104 herein.
+The detailed terms of reference of the NC are disclosed on page 102 herein.